FernanMartinez/Graphic_Analysis_COVID/README.md

 ## Functions.

-The code has seven functions, three of which are for data processing and four for analysis.
+The code has seven functions, three functions are for data processing and four for analysis.
 These functions are:

 - `data_preparation`: Function to load the data to be analyzed;